Desolation Angels (novel): Part One: Passing Through Mexico

 The shortest part of all, Book Two, Part One describes Jack Kerouac's time in Mexico in September 1956.
 Kerouac stays with friend Old Bull Gaines (Bill Garver), a 60-year-old heroin addict and petty thief.
 Kerouac jumps forward in time for a moment in Book Two, Part One, Chapter 8 to explain his frustrations with fame and press attention.
 Kerouac stayed in Mexico in an attempt to increase his creative output.
 This attempt succeeds, as he writes "...a whole novel, finished another, and wrote a whole book of poetry."
 This likely refers to how Kerouac wrote the entirety of Book One: Desolation Angels, and finished writing Tristessa while in Mexico.
-Kerouac's friends, such as Allen Ginsberg, Peter Orlovsky and his brothers, "Tony" and "Lazarus Darlovksy" (Nicki and Lafcadio Orlovsky) then join him, which both excited and frustrates Kerouac.
+Kerouac's friends, such as Allen Ginsberg, Gregory Corso and Peter Orlovsky and his brother, "Lazarus Darlovsky" (Lafcadio Orlovsky) then join him, which both excited and frustrates Kerouac.
 Kerouac discusses Allen Ginsberg's homosexuality openly through the character Irwin Garden, and defends homosexuality, particularly Queer authors.
-Kerouac had a complicated relationship with his own homosexuality, and here takes care to specifically state that he is "a non-queer".
+Kerouac had a complicated relationship with his own sexuality, and here takes care to specifically state that he is "a non-queer".

 Kerouac and his friends decide to return to the United States, and visit New York, as described in Book Two Part Two.